AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 largest (positive) value allowed as the modulus of a modular type definition.

-`Max_Base_Digits` is the largest value allowed for the requested decimal precision in a floating-point type's definition.
+:ada:`Max_Base_Digits` is the largest value allowed for the requested decimal precision in a floating-point type's definition.

 We won't go over all of the above, you get the idea.
 Let's examine the